 Different types of CPUs in terms of use and power

-[I'm not sure that we reference power]
+[I'm not sure that we reference power]This is in reference to either 32 bit and 64 bit.
+I am OK with removing the word power

 In Section 1.1.3 we outlined the types of processors based on the number of cores.
 Processors can also be categorised based on: